-Things have been a whirlwind since Elias’s train party, but I am excited to finally share all the details with you!
+Things have been a whirlwind since Elias’s train birthday party, but I am excited to finally share all the details with you!
 This might get a little long, but several of you have asked for the nitty gritty, so here it is.

 I was really pleased with how everything came together.
-We had the train party at a local park and kept things relatively simple.
+We had the train birthday party at a local park and kept things relatively simple.

 Elias wanted a train party for his third birthday.
 He didn’t specify a particular kind of train party, so I wanted to go with a generic train-themed party.